freegs4e/freegs4e/README.md

-FreeGS: Free boundary Grad-Shafranov solver
+FreeGS4E: Free boundary Grad-Shafranov solver for time evolution
 ===========================================

-FreeGSFast is a package based on [FreeGS](https://github.com/freegs-plasma/freegs), which calculates plasma equilibria for tokamak fusion experiments by solving the free boundary Grad-Shafranov equation.
-FreeGSFast is forked from FreeGS 0.6.1 and includes some performance optimisations that may also limit the use cases.
+FreeGS4E is a package based on [FreeGS](https://github.com/freegs-plasma/freegs), which calculates plasma equilibria for tokamak fusion experiments by solving the free boundary Grad-Shafranov equation.
+FreeGS4E is forked from FreeGS 0.6.1 and includes some performance optimisations that may also limit the use cases.

-The primary use case for FreeGSFast is to provide a fast equilibrium solver for the [FreeGSNKE](https://gitlab.stfc.ac.uk/farscape-ws3/freegsnke) code.
-This has resulted in some changes to the FreeGS codebase that mean FreeGSFast is no longer a drop-in replacement for FreeGS.
+The primary use case for FreeGS4E is to provide a fast equilibrium solver for the FreeGSNKE code.
+This has resulted in some changes to the FreeGS codebase that mean FreeGS4E is no longer a drop-in replacement for FreeGS.
+FreeGS4E is also not intended to be a standalone equilibrium solver, and some features have been removed to improve performance.
+Users looking for a static equilibrium solver should use FreeGS.

 Installing
 ----------